We talk about a lot of things as if they didn’t reflect a real person and a real life.

 Statistics are easy to toss around until one of those numbers represents YOUR child.

 My son was not an addict.
 He was a health nut.
 But he liked his motorcycle and never saw the contradiction between spending hours at the gym then putting that beautiful body on a fast moving, unprotected engine-on-wheels.
-A helmet was not enough to protect him that night.
+A helmet was not enough to save him that night.